Why Your Toilet Tank is not Filling up and How to Fix it

 - Flush the toilet.

-- With one hand, hold the shaft of the fill valve at the bottom and use the other hand to give fill valve cap a 1/8 turn counterclockwise to remove it.
+- With one hand, hold the shaft of the fill valve at the bottom and use the other hand to give the fill valve cap a 1/8 turn counterclockwise to remove it.

 - Inspect the holes on the valve seat for debris.

-- Hold an empty cup over the fill valve to avoid water splashing and fully open the water supply to the toilet.
+- Hold an empty cup over the fill valve to avoid water splashing, and fully open the water supply to the toilet.
 The water pressure should force the debris out.

-- When the valve is unblocked put the fill valve cap back on.
+- When the valve is unblocked, put the fill valve cap back on.

-If you have an old/worn out fill valve, you should replace it.
-Fill valves are inexpensive and sometimes it makes more sense to replace than repair.
+If you have an old/worn-out fill valve, you should replace it.
+Fill valves are inexpensive, and sometimes it makes more sense to replace than repair.

-Replacing a fill valve is also fairly easy and you don’t need to pay a plumber.
+Replacing a fill valve is also fairly easy, and you don’t need to pay a plumber.
 Fluidmaster and Korky make some of the best fill valves.

 How to Replace a Toilet Fill Valve